 LONDON METROPOLITAN ARCHIVES / HERITAGE IMAGES / SCIENCE PHOTO LIBRARY LONDON METROPOLITAN ARCHIVES / HERITAGE IMAGES / SCIENCE PHOTO LIBRARY

-Plan, sections and elevations of the Thames Tunnel, London, 1835.
+The Thames Tunnel, London, 1827.
+Views of the Thames Tunnel: top, a cross section of the tunnel with the river above; centre, a view in the tunnel and a view of the shield used in its construction; bottom, a plan of the area.
 The Thames Tunnel, connecting Wapping and Rotherhithe, was the first underwater tunnel in the world.
 Completed as a foot tunnel in 1843, it was converted to a railway tunnel for the East London Railway in the 1860s.
 Sir Marc Isambard Brunel designed the tunnel, and his son, Isambard Kingdom Brunel, was site engineer.

 Model release not required.
 Property release not required.